 If you are driving between Port Renfrew from Lake Cowichan, you must stop at the Harris Creek Spruce Tree.
 It’s not very often that one can find a tree of this size located within a few meters of a paved and easily accessed road.
 This tree was leftover from logging that was done here in the late 1890s, it makes me wonder why this particular tree was left standing.
 Read More….

 The Presidents Tree is over 300 years old and to the residents of Tahsis, it is the welcome mat as they return home.
-Tahsis is located on the west coast of Vancouver Island, now there is a good gravel road that runs from Gold River to Tahsis but when l was a boy, there was no road then and you ether flew or took the Uchuck boat into Tahsis.
+Tahsis is located on the west coast of Vancouver Island, now there is a good gravel road that runs from Gold River to Tahsis but when l was a boy, there was no road then and you either flew or took the Uchuck boat into Tahsis.
 It grows right alongside the road with ample access to it.
 This tree was dedicated to the President of the Tahsis company, J.V.
 Christensen.
 Read More….

 There are so many Big Trees still standing in the Pacific Northwest, many of them are the biggest of their kind.
-There are many folks who over the years have stood up to logging companies and governments when they tried to log these beauties, they still fight for them every day, although as the years go by, there are less and less of them to protect.
+There are many folks who over the years have stood up to logging companies and governments when they tried to log these beauties, they still fight for them every day, although as the years go by, there are fewer and fewer of them to protect.
 The logging companies and governments seem to be of one mind when it comes to logging these wonders of the forest, big bucks talk.
 The logging companies are once again clamoring to the BC government about letting them log the Carmanah/walbran watersheds on Vancouver Island, if we are not careful, we might not have any old trees left.

 We need to save as many of these Big Trees as we can, we need to protect at least one complete watershed that is untouched by logging so future generations can study how trees grow and interact with all the other members of the forest.
 There is so much we have yet to learn, stuff that can only be learned by studying these old-growth forests.